Indiana Jones Adventure: Ride system

 Each troop transport is a motion simulator which travels at a maximum speed of just over 14 mph atop a slotted roadbed / guiderail track.
 The transport car body is attached by three hydraulic rams to the frame of the chassis, which allows the shell to articulate independently.
-A guest's physically intense experience is programmed to achieve the illusion of greater speed and catastrophic mechanical failure using the enhanced-motion vehicle's ability to add several feet of lift then rapidly descend, shudder and tremble, and intensify cornering with counterbank and twist.
+A guest's physically intense experience is programmed to achieve the illusion of greater speed and catastrophic mechanical failure using the enhanced-motion vehicle's ability to add several feet (metres) of lift then rapidly descend, shudder and tremble, and intensify cornering with counterbank and twist.
 The intensity of each experience varies as the on-board computer constantly chooses between pre-programmed intensity versions already stored in its memory as it traverses the show building with its load of guests.

-This ride system was invented specially for the Indiana Jones Adventure, and has only been implemented in one other attraction: Dinosaur, located at Disney's Animal Kingdom (opened as CTX: Countdown to Extinction).
-However, the Japanese counterpart uses linear-inductive actuators instead of three hydraulic rams.
-The 35 gallons of hydraulic fluid used on the Disneyland version takes two hours to clean up the track when a hose splits, in which if there is hydraulic failure, the vehicle is incapable of driving.
-Because of Japan's environmental codes regarding oil spills, the design team elected to substitute electromagnetic actuators on the ride vehicle.
-Three of these actuators are used to create a three-dimensional (pitch, roll, and elevation) motion platform chassis on which the car body sits.
+This ride system was invented specially for the Indiana Jones Adventure and has been implemented in one other attraction: Dinosaur, located at Disney's Animal Kingdom.